thatsmydoing/cloudflare-webui/README.md

 records, but it also lets you toggle development mode and purge the cache as well as changing the SSL mode.

-This was mainly built to work around Cloudflare only having [multi-user support for enterprise][1].
 It's a simple frontend for the DNS settings and a simple webserver that handles making the actual requests to Cloudflare.

 ## Usage

-Download the [binary][2] (only Linux x86_64 for now).
-Get a copy of `config.json.example` and name it `config.json`.
-Place it in the same directory as the binary.
-Fill in your account details and the domains to be whitelisted.
+Clone the repository, and copy `config.json.example` to `config.json`.
+Make an API token with:

+ * Zone - DNS - Edit
+ * Zone - Zone Settings - Edit
+ * Zone - Cache Purge - Purge

-Afterwards, run the binary and you should be able to manage your domains at `localhost:8000`.
+and update `config.json` with it.
+Then run `npm install` then `npm start`.
+You should be able to manage your domains at `localhost:8000`.

 ## Security